PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 composite store and load, and exactly 128 phase calls with 128 unique IDs and 128 owners.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize terminal SiNet/singleton-Reshape convergence cleanup

+The managed 29-result inventory next selects the unconsumed terminal SiNet/singleton-Reshape result and its immediately following recorded indexed shape-convergence pass.
+A future owner can run the existing terminal composite with the exact `SINetTerminalLayoutRecoveryContext.pass_context`, then run the public indexed-convergence owner with that context's exact model and `LayoutState`.
+The lowerer can record returned element `[1]` directly, without storing another observation-only composite result.

+This boundary deliberately stops before `run_very_late_sinet_recovery_tail_cleanup()`.
+The new owner therefore cannot move graph mutations across the unchanged `shape_topology.terminal.indexed_convergence` observation point.
+The strict contract fixes the preceding terminal Dequant/HardSigmoid phase, successor very-late SiNet owner and target, complete 6+8 terminal child schema, three-key indexed mapping, exact context/model/layout identity, public-owner route, and retained lowerer compatibility wrapper.

+The initial reference-based affected run exposed four pre-existing stale tests: their probes monkeypatched obsolete lowerer-local cleanup functions even though the retained wrapper already delegated to the public indexed-convergence module.
+No production source was involved.
+The probes now patch the actual public owner dependencies, and their four stable/mutating-path cases pass.
+Focused and final affected sequential validation report `3 passed, 1 xfailed` and `350 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Phase-store validation is `2 passed`, the raw/managed inventory remains 31/29, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.